One Room Challenge: Home Office

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.

 The desk is another item that I needed to make sure that I procured for this challenge.
 As I mentioned in Week 1 my current desk was just too small.
 I had really been think about using a farmhouse style dining table, instead of a desk.
-I saw this one on a post Dining Tables Can Double as Desks, from my friend, and neighbor, Kelley Nan a couple of months ago.
-It was perfect so sending a big thank you Kelley for such a great find, I think it will be perfect for my office space.
+This is the Valerie Dining Table from Wayfair, which I think will be the perfect size.

 Finally, the last part of planning week was also getting together a shopping list of supplies for all the DIY projects.
 We are actually going to luck out, we ended up having extra materials left over from our Farmhouse Pantry Shelve project.
 So the floating shelves will be going up next week since we have everything we need to complete that project.
 Sending out a big thank you to, Mountain Metals for the brackets and Thomas Lumber Yard for those extra long cedar planks.